asdf-format/asdf-standard/source/file_layout.rst

 Exploded form is useful in the following scenarios:

-- Not all text editors may handle the hybrid text and binary nature of the ASDF file, and therefore either can't open a ASDF file or would break a ASDF file upon saving.
+- Not all text editors may handle the hybrid text and binary nature of the ASDF file, and therefore either can't open an ASDF file or would break an ASDF file upon saving.
 In this scenario, a user may explode the ASDF file, edit the YAML portion as a pure YAML file, and implode the parts back together.